Henryk Sadura/Tetra Images/Getty images

 How many people use solar energy in Wisconsin?

-There is currently 1,205 MW of solar installed in Wisconsin, which is enough to power 194,005 homes.
-The state is projected to increase solar capacity by 4,435 MW over five years.
+Wisconsin has installed 1,217 MW of solar thus far, which is enough to power 198,308 homes.
+The state is projected to increase solar capacity by 4,630 MW over the next five years.

 How does solar power help the environment?

-Traditional electricity generation emits harmful greenhouse gasses like carbon dioxide into the air, which pollute the air and water, contributing to climate change.
+Traditional electricity generation emits harmful greenhouse gasses like carbon dioxide into the atmosphere, which pollute the air and water, contributing to climate change.
 As a green energy source, solar power does not produce harmful emissions after the panels are manufactured, making it a clean energy alternative.
+It is also a renewable energy source, meaning it cannot be depleted like fossil fuels.

 Should I buy or lease solar panels?

 Buying solar panels creates the most significant long-term savings and may increase the value of your home.
 The upfront costs of buying or financing a solar loan are not for every budget.
-Leasing solar panels is an option for people who rent their homes or want lower upfront costs.
-In a solar lease, you are not the owner and are not eligible for incentives.
+Leasing solar panels may be an option for people who want lower upfront costs.
+However, in a solar lease, you are not the owner and are not eligible for incentives.

 What percent of Wisconsin energy production is solar?

-Solar power produced 1.71% of all electricity generation in 2021.
-The state’s primary renewable source is hydropower, providing over 4% of total generation.
+Solar power is responsible for 1.88% of Wisconsin’s electricity generation.
+The state’s primary renewable source is hydropower, providing roughly 4% of total generation.